tl;dr; As Linux user, do yourself a favor and consider the Samsung C480W printer.

 - Run sudo ./install.sh

-- Accept the EULA (This is the most inconvenient part as you are required to accept it line by line…)
+- Accept the EULA (This is the most inconvenient part.
+Use the SPACE bar to scroll page by page.)

 - Install the printer using the Ubuntu printer Dialog.
 It will automatically get recognized on the network.